brian-ogilvie/accessibility-article/README.md

 A lot of people who are much smarter than I am have been working on web accessibility for a long time.
 As developers, we should stand on the shoulders of giants.
 To that end, we ought not make our lives harder by trying to reinvent the wheel in our apps.
 Use the html elements that have been gifted to us.
 Here are a few rules to keep in mind:

 - Headers (`h1`, `h2`, `h3`, etc.) should be used in descending order of importance and should never skip levels.
 Don't simply rely on font size to convey importance, because screen readers can't see that.
 The tags matter.
 My site name is an `h1`.
 Each page heading is an `h2`.
 Sections begin with an `h3`.
 You get the picture.
+- Images contain `alt` tags.
+All images.
+Images that are purely decorative--unimportant for the understanding of the page content--should have an empty `alt` tag: `alt=""`.
+Also, don't include words like "image" or "picture" in the alt tag, as this is redundant.
+Think more about what the image is meant to convey, e.g. "Me consuming an entire large pizza."
 - Use the right element for the job.
 If you need a button, use a `<button>`.
 Don't use a clickable `<div>`.
 This seems obvious, but you'd be amazed how often I see this done.
 More on this later.
 - All interactive elements on your page (buttons, links, menus, etc.) must be accessible using the keyboard only, i.e. without a mouse or trackpad.
 This goes hand in hand with the previous rule.
 If you use the wrong tags, you will have mountains of work to do, in order to make your app keyboard accessible.
 With the right tags, this takes care of itself.

 If you remember these three things, you'll be amazed how accessible your app suddenly becomes.